-dfdl:sequence or dfdl:choice or dfdl:group following property scoping rules
+dfdl:sequence or dfdl:choice or dfdl:group following property scoping rules and evaluating any property expressions (corresponds to ComplexContent grammar region)

 dfdl:discriminator or dfdl:assert(s) with testKind 'expression' (parsing only)

 The dfdl:setVariable annotations at any one annotation point of the schema are always executed in lexical order.
 However, dfdl:setVariable annotations can also be found in different annotation points that are combined into the resolved set of annotations for one schema component.
 In this case, the order of execution of the dfdl:setVariable statements from any one annotation point remains lexical.
 The order of execution of the dfdl:setVariable annotations different annotation points follows the principle of innermost first, meaning that a schema component that references another schema component has its dfdl:setVariable statements executed after those of the referenced schema component.
 For example, if an element reference and an element declaration both have dfdl:setVariable statements, then those on the element declaration will execute before those on the element reference.
 Similarly dfdl:setVariable statements on a base simple type execute before those of a simple type derived from it.
 The dfdl:setVariable statements on a simple type execute before those on an element having that simple type (whether by reference, or when the simple type is lexically nested within the element declaration).
 The dfdl:setVariable statements on the sequence or choice within a global group definition execute before those on a group reference.